 Hi, I’m Jim Gressinger.
 Please join me on Southern Arizona Guide’s exclusive Bisbee Overnight Tour.
-This will be a boutique tour.
+This is a boutique charter tour.
 Many of the places we will visit will be open only to our small group.
-Here’s a sample of what we are planning for your enjoyment. • Three fine …Continue reading
+If you have a group of 4 or more we can make arrangements.
+Here’s …Continue reading

 I stayed one July night in the least expensive room ($99) at the Canyon Rose Suites and found it a pleasant experience.
 Built at the turn of the previous century, this old Allen Building was originally constructed for a furniture manufacturing operation.
 It was acquired by owners Brett & Alison …Continue reading

 There are at least as many places of lodging in Bisbee as there are reasons to visit Bisbee in the first place.
 Most of the hotels & inns are old … a hundred years old or more.
 They are definitely charming, but sometimes inconvenient or uncomfortable, and almost never handicap-friendly. …Continue reading

 For reasons I cannot explain, Bisbee has some of the very best restaurants in Southern Arizona.
 Fortuitously, Bisbee also has a couple of fine old hotels.
 The Hotel San Ramón is one.
 Bisbee’s historic district is one of the finest examples of early 20th century American cities anywhere.
 Just walking …Continue reading

 I have had the pleasure of staying in many historical hotels & inns, including European castles.
 Considering their antiquity, travelers have to decide if the experience of living temporarily in a relic is worth doing without certain modern amenities and putting up with a few quirks & inconveniences.